 \subsection{Ground-State Overlap}

-For the RD model, we calculate the GSO as we change the $\phi_b$ and we always set $E_F=\phi_b$.
-State of the system ate $E=E_F$ is delocalized for $\phi_b<2$ and it is localized for $\phi_b>2$.
+First we calculate the GSO for the RD model, we as we change the $\phi_b$ and we always set $E_F=\phi_b$.
+The state of the system at $E=E_F$ is delocalized for $\phi_b<2$, and it is localized for $\phi_b>2$ (because of the mirror symmetry in this model, we only consider the positive part).
 The results are plotted in the Fig. \ref{fig:RD_absoverlap_MB_vsphib} for different system sizes $N$.
-We can see that GSO has different behavior in delocalized and localized phases, in the delocalized phases, $\phi_b<2$ the GSO is smaller than in the delocalized phase, $\phi_b<2$.
-We can see that it approaches to unity deep in the localized phase.
-It is obvious that we can distinguish delocalized and localized phases from the behavior of the GSO.
-We also calculate the GSO for the AA model as well.
+We can see that GSO has different behaviors in the delocalized and localized phases.
+In the delocalized phase ($\phi_b<2$), the GSO is smaller compared with that in the localized phase ($\phi_b<2$).
+We can also see that it approaches unity deep in the localized phase.
+It is evident that we can distinguish delocalized and localized phases from the behavior of the GSO near the phase transition point.
+We also calculate the GSO for the AA model.
 The results are plotted in Fig. \ref{fig:AA_absoverlap_MB_vsLAMBDA}.
-The behavior of the GSO for the AA model is not as sharp as for the RD model, but still it is obvious that GSO approaches to 1 in the localized phase, $\lambda>1$, and it is smaller in the delocalized phase, $\lambda<1$.
+The behavior of the GSO for the AA model is not as sharp as the behavior of the RD model.
+But, still it is obvious that GSO approaches $1$ in the localized phase ($\lambda>1$), and it is smaller in the delocalized phase, ($\lambda<1$).